Rich nations urged to donate shots for COVAX vaccine program

 The urgency stems from more than mere fairness: wherever the virus continues to circulate it could give rise to more contagious or more deadly variants that could wipe out any progress toward immunity.

-“We are concerned that the deadly spike in India is a precursor to what will happen if those warnings remain unheeded,” says UNICEF.
+"We are concerned that the deadly spike in India is a precursor to what will happen if those warnings remain unheeded," said UNICEF.

 "Cases are exploding and health systems are struggling in countries near — like Nepal, Sri Lanka and Maldives — and far, like Argentina and Brazil."